Some links in this post may be affiliate links

 Pruning Dumb Cane involves removal of dead and yellow leaves to maintain the plant neat and tidy as well as discourage pests and diseases.

 With age, Dieffenbachia becomes leggy and unattractive.
-Cut off the cane, leaving a 4 in. stump.
-Use the crown for propagation.
+Cut off the cane, leaving a 4 inches stump.
+You may use the crown for propagation.
 The stump will resprout to produce a new plant.

 Dumb Cane (Dieffenbachia) can be propagated at the beginning of the growing season from stem cuttings, from offshoots and from the top crown of leaves.

-Take 2-3 in. long stem cuttings from a healthy Dumb Cane.
+Take 2-3 inches long stem cuttings from a healthy Dumb Cane.
 Ensure each cutting has at least 2-3 leaf nodes as this is where new growth will come from.

 Dip the lower cut-end of the cutting in a rooting hormone and insert it in moist, free-draining rooting soil.